artsy/meta/meta/open_standup.md

 ### Ten minutes before a standup

-* Whichever two engineers are beginning their standup rotation are responsibility for running the standup.
+* Whichever two engineers are beginning their on-call rotation are responsibility for running the standup.
 Pick one person to run the talking parts, and one person to take notes.
 * The person handling the talking parts `@here`s the dev channel.
 Include where the meeting is in the NYC office (usually the Classroom).
 * The same person reminds last week's on-call staff in #dev to prepare their updates about last week's rotation.
 Something like: